Basilica and Convent of Santo Domingo, Lima: Library

 The important library and one of its incunable books.

-One of the most worthy places to visit is the library, not only for the value of the writing works, but also for the coffered ceilings.
-This hall houses the oldest books that the Dominicans used, being among these, incunables.
+One of the most worthy places to visit is the library, not only for the value of the written works, but also for the coffered ceilings.
+This hall houses the oldest books that the Dominicans used, including incunables.
 The Library of the Convent has around 25,000 books, among them several bibliographical collections of great value.

-Currently it is in the space of the old dining room.
+Currently, it is in the space of the old dining room.

 Second cloister

 Of simpler construction, in a corner you can see a sculpture in marble from Carrara (Italy) that represents the Christ of the Column.
-Cloister composed of two floors; the first one presents arches with bossages, and the second floor with baluster of trilobulated arcs.
+The cloister is composed of two floors; the first one presents arches with bossages, and the second floor with balusters of trilobulated arcs.

 Chapel of St. Martin de Porres

 Lateral nave where the remains of St. Rose of Lima, St. Martin de Porres and St. John Macias rest.

-Place where St. Martin de Porres had its cell being destroyed by the earthquake of 1746.
-Due to the faithful and donations of the Church, a chapel is built in the place where he also had his nursery.
-It has an altar where its effigy is venerated, having to its sides to Saint Dominic and St. Francis of Assisi and in the superior part the Virgin of the Rosary.
+This chapel is the place where St. Martin de Porres had his cell destroyed by the earthquake of 1746.
+Due to the faith and donations of the Church, a chapel was built in the place where he also had his nursery.
+It has an altar where his effigy is venerated, with to its sides Saint Dominic and St. Francis of Assisi and, in the upper part, the Virgin of the Rosary.
 In the burial rest his remains and an urn where the timbers of his bed are conserved.
-On the walls you can see paintings depicting Martin de Porres's miracles.
-In the back of the chapel is located his bedroom.
-Also it emphasizes the Oratory of the saint, small atmosphere under the stairs where Martin frequently prayed and was tempted by the devil.
-Today you can see the great amount of gifts brought to him by his faithful devotees.
-At the top is a wooden cross with which it is remembered that in this same place St. Martin removed the temptations of the evil one.
+On the walls, you can see paintings depicting Martin de Porres's miracles.
+At the back of the chapel is his bedroom.
+It also emphasizes the Oratory of the saint, a small area under the stairs where Martin frequently prayed and was tempted by the devil.
+Today you can see the great number of gifts brought to him by his faithful devotees.
+At the top is a wooden cross, which reminds us that in this same place St. Martin resisted the temptations of the evil one.

 Tomb of Santa Rosa de Lima

 Located in the place that was an old cemetery where the first religious of the order were buried.
-An ossuary of several meters of depth where the bones of the time were placed.
-The tomb of marble where the remains of St. Rose of Lima are buried, are in the center of the environment that is decorated with mosaics.
-On a memorial plaque it reads: "Hago donación de mi cuerpo a mis hermanos Dominicos" (I make a donation of my body to my Dominican brothers).
-This phrase explains the gratitude of having belonged to the Tertiary Dominican Order.
+An ossuary several meters deep where the bones of the time were placed.
+The tomb of marble where the remains of St. Rose of Lima are buried is in the center of the environment, which is decorated with mosaics.
+On a memorial plaque, it reads: "Hago donación de mi cuerpo a mis hermanos dominicos" (I donate my body to my Dominican brothers).
+This phrase expresses gratitude for having belonged to the Tertiary Dominican Order.